Foreign relations of the Mughal Empire: Dutch

-The Mughal empire also recorded to establish relationship the Dutch, particularly with their trading company Dutch East India Company, as shown when the Dutch has established their embassy within Mughal empire.
+The Mughal Empire also recorded to establish relationship the Dutch, particularly with their trading company Dutch East India Company, as shown when the Dutch has established their embassy within Mughal empire.
 The company representative, Van Adrichem, was presented with Arabian horses, a red cloth, green cloth, lacquered palanquin, Japanese drawer, several Japanese boxes, a Venetian made mirror, two Japanese shields, and couple of exotic Bird-of-paradise.
+The first Dutch factory was first established at Surat by Pieter van den Btoecke.

+In 1602, the Dutch government sponsoring the creation of a single "United East Indies Company" that was also granted monopoly over the Asian trade.
+For a time in the seventeenth century, it was able to monopolise the trade in nutmeg, mace, and cloves and to sell these spices across European kingdoms and Akbar of the Mughal Empire at 14–17 times the price it paid in Indonesia.

+During the reign of Jahangir, after intense lobbying by VOC factors during Jahangir's visit to Ahmedabad, Jahangir issued the first known Firman directed towards the VOC in Gujarat, contained in a letter from P. G. van Ravesteyn and A. W. Goeree to Jan Pieterszoon Coen, dated 12 March 1618.
+The firman granted few notable assurances to the factors, such as freedom to trade at any Mughal ports, autonomy to govern their affairs, application of normal customs duty (believed to be 2.5% during Jahangir's reign), freedom to trade with local merchants and profess their religion.

 France

 In 1667, the French East India Company ambassadors Le Gouz and Bebert presented Louis XIV of France's letter which urged the protection of French merchants from various rebels in the Deccan.
 In response to the letter, Aurangzeb issued a firman allowing the French to open a factory in Surat.

 François Bernier, was a French physician and traveller, who for 12 years was the personal physician of Aurangzeb.
 He described his experiences in Travels in the Mughal Empire.

 Map of the Mughal Empire by Vincenzo Coronelli (1650–1718) of Venice, who served as Royal Geographer to Louis XIV of France.